 We wanted to make this list of substitutions with varietals that are easy to find when possible.
 For Agnus, we recommend substituting with the following hops:

 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using Agnus hops for Czech Pilsner, German Lager, Pale Ale, Saison, and Farmhouse.
+Based on popular beers, historical usage, and our own preferences, we would recommend using Agnus for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.

 Hieronymus, Stan.
 For The Love of Hops.
 Brewers Publications, 2012